deekshitasriyaak/NYD_Tattava_ChatBot/README.md

 # Tattava ChatBot

-This project is a collaborative effort by Deekshita Sriyaa K, This project was done for the NYD Hackathon 2025 and it implements a semantic search system using FAISS and a pre-trained transformer model to retrieve relevant verses from two sources: the Bhagavad Gita and the Patanjali Yoga Sutras.
+This project is a collaborative effort by Deekshita Sriyaa K, Deeksha Athreya and Arushi Prakash.

+This project was done for the NYD Hackathon 2025 and it implements a semantic search system using FAISS and a pre-trained transformer model to retrieve relevant verses from two sources: the Bhagavad Gita and the Patanjali Yoga Sutras.
 It uses embeddings to compare the semantic similarity of a query with the verses and incorporates a distance threshold to handle inappropriate or irrelevant queries.

 ## Features